X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: X-ray Response and Charge Transport

-The ability to reconstruct both the lower-energy fluorescence lines and the 59.5~keV $\gamma$ emission demonstrates that the 725~$\mu$m SiSeRO operates as a fully depleted thick silicon X-ray detector with sensitivity extending across a broad energy range.
+The reconstruction of both the fluorescence lines and the 59.5~keV $\gamma$ emission is consistent with charge collection throughout the thick silicon substrate.
 While the $^{55}$Fe measurements probe near-surface interactions, the successful detection of higher-energy Am-241 emissions confirms efficient charge collection throughout the full substrate depth.
-These measurements demonstrate that the SiSeRO's performance is consistent with that of a fully depleted silicon CCD~\cite{holland2003fully}, enabling high-fidelity spatial and spectral resolution.
-This establishes the SiSeRO as a viable detector for X-ray spectroscopy applications, in addition to its demonstrated capability for single-electron-resolved photon counting in faint-signal astronomical imaging.
+These measurements are consistent with the performance expected for a fully depleted silicon CCD~\cite{holland2003fully}, including efficient charge collection across the thick substrate.
+These results support the viability of SiSeRO for X-ray spectroscopy applications, in addition to its demonstrated capability for single-electron-resolved photon counting in faint-signal astronomical imaging.